deepanm87/deepanm87/README.md

 Front end developer
 -------------------

 an insatiable appetite for written code.
-Interested in building web apps using ReactJS
+Interested in building web apps using React and NextJS

 *   🌍  I'm based in Toronto
-*   🧠  I'm learning React
+*   🧠  I'm learning React and NextJS
 *   🤝  I'm open to collaborating on projects
 *   ⚡  I'm an aspiring writer
 *   Skills